michaelhyi/michaelhyi/README.md

 # Hi!
 I'm Michael 👋

 Hi!
 I'm Michael, and I'm a BS/MS CS student at Georgia Tech 🐝.
 I love low-level systems and backend engineering.
-I enjoy writing C/C++, Java, Python, and Go; I'm also heavily experienced with frameworks like Spring Framework, Kafka, and gRPC.
+I enjoy writing in C/C++, Java, Python, and Go; I'm also heavily experienced with frameworks like Spring Framework, Kafka, and gRPC.

 ## Notable Projects

-See my pinned projects.
-The following are projects that are closed-source (if any future employers would like to see their code, please contact me at michaelyi@gatech.edu).
+See my pinned projects and [portfolio](https://michael-yi.com/portfolio).
+The following are projects that are closed-source (if any future employers would like to see their code, please contact me at michaelyi@gatech.edu):

-- **OS Kernel Components**: Virtual memory, paging, a multi-core CPU scheduler, and a reliable transport protocol.
+- **OS Kernel Components**: Virtual memory, page tables, page faults, a multi-core CPU scheduler, and a reliable transport protocol.
 - **Sales Invoice Automation Platform**: A platform for a logistics company that generates pivot tables and bills invoices from Excel sales data.
-Wrote a custom API gateway to distribute GraphQL requests to microservices.
+Wrote a custom API gateway to distribute GraphQL requests to microservices with Java, Spring, gRPC, Kafka.

 ## Hackathons